skatkov/rdoc-store-method-source-benchmark/README.md

 Measures the cost of RDoc eagerly syntax-highlighting and retaining every Ruby method body when the selected generator does not render method source.

 The benchmark uses RDoc's built-in `ri` generator by default.
-It does not depend on `rdoc-markdown`, so the result can justify an optimization in RDoc itself.

 ## Optimization